Manager, Community Science Program

-You can also follow Herpetology Section happenings on Facebook at www.facebook.com/LACMherps.
+You can also follow Herpetology Section happenings on Facebook at facebook.com/LACMherps.

 Want to learn more about urban nature?
-Check out our L.A.'s Urban Nature blog http://www.nhm.org/nature/blog
+Check out our Nature in L.A. blog nhm.org/nature/blog

-It is easy to participate in RASCals, all you need to do is follow three easy steps.
+It is easy to participate in RASCals.
+All you need to do is follow three easy steps.

 You can also upload audio recordings of frog calls.
 Most frog species produce a mating call.
-These calls vary by species so good recordings can be used to confirm the presence of a species.
+These calls vary by species so good recordings can be used to confirm the presence of a particular species.